mbc-engineering/net-pcs/Mbc.Tc3.Pcs/Mbc_Tc3_Pcs/docs/CommandBase.md

 ## Methods

 See in the TwinCat 3 Library Manager, in the library.
 Expand the Command folder and then expand also the `CommandBase` Class to show the methods.
-By selection of each Method it will show the explanation.
+By selection of each Method it will show also the explanation.

+- Call ?
+The method is called in each cycle to execute the funktional part and the states of the command implementation.
+- Init ?
+Will be executed in the same cycle ``stHandshake.bExecute`` changes to ``true``
+- Task ?
+Execute the funktional part of the command implementation.
+Will be executed in the same cycle ``stHandshake.bExecute`` changes to ``true`` after the ``Init`` Method
+- CalculateProgress ?
+Can be used to calculate the ``stHandshake.nProgress`` and ``stHandshake.nSubTask``
+- Done ?
+Can be use to finish the ``Task`` Execution with a ``nResultCode``.
+- Abort ?
+Abort the ``Task`` Execution with the result code ``Cancelled``

+## Properties

+See in the TwinCat 3 Library Manager, in the library.
+Expand the Command folder and then expand also the `CommandBase` Class to show the Properties.
+By selection of each Property it will show also the explanation.

+- Progress ?
+Set the Progress from everywhere in the application (Regular from CalculateProgress Method)
+- SubTask ?
+Set the SubTask Information from everywhere in the application (Regular from CalculateProgress Method)

 ## Communication structure to PCS